EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

 ~~~
 Note that `i_binding` is ignored since `i` variables usually indicate an ignored (or 'dropped') argument as described in the section on [MRS](../mrscon/devhowto0010MRS#other-variables-types-i-u-p).

-The code illustrates that bindings have a `binding.value` property that returns the current variable's value, which is always a list for reasons described in the [conceptual topic on "Together"](../devcon/devcon0020MRSSolverSets) .
+The code illustrates that bindings have a `binding.value` property that returns the current variable's value, which is always a list for reasons described in the [Together conceptual topic](../devcon/devcon0020MRSSolverSets) .
 So, this function retrieves the first item in the list and checks to see if it is the one file we have in our world.
 If so, it `yields` the state object  to indicate that this predication is `true` for the current state of its variables.
 Nothing changed in the `state` object so it can just be yielded, as is.

 Predications will often be called with all of their variables bound like this.
 But, recall that sometimes the engine will instead be looking for the function to provide a list of *all* `file_n` objects as opposed to checking if a particular object is a file.
 It indicates this by leaving one or more variables "unbound", which means: `binding.value is None`.
 This indicates to the function that it should `yield` all the things in the world that are a `file`, like this: